We are pleased to present a great LASI 19 program that includes 8 Workshops and 7 Tutorials!

 Title: Python Bootcamp for Learning Science Practitioners

 1.1 Python.
 Python is the de facto language for scientific computing and one of the principal languages, along with R, for data science and machine learning.
-Along with foundational concepts such as data structures, functions, and iteration we will cover intermediate concepts such as comprehensions, collections, generators, map/filter/reduce, and object orientation.
+Along with foundational concepts such as data structures, functions, and iteration we will cover intermediate concepts such as comprehensions, generators, map/filter/reduce, and object orientation.
 Special emphasis will be given to coding in “idiomatic Python”.

 1.2 Exploratory Data Analysis, Statistics.
 In this section we will introduce the core python libraries for exploratory data analysis and basic statistics: numpy, pandas, matplotlib and seaborn.
 We will use the Jupyter Notebook environment for interactive data analysis, annotation, and collaboration.
 Exploratory data analysis is a foundational step for deriving insights from data.
 It also serves as a prelude to building formal models and simulations.